 1. Delta Sky Club, Terminal 2

 The buffet is hot and cold.
 At breakfast, you get scrambled eggs, yogurt, granola, and so forth.
-There are also workstations and four shower suites in this lounge making is a thoroughly good lounge (although not exceptional).
+There are also workstations and four shower suites in this lounge, making it a thoroughly good lounge (although not exceptional).

 2. Delta Sky Club, Terminal 3

-Beyond the circular seating area under the intricate blue neon-lit ceiling, you will find a busy buffet area with high stools and tables and cafe style seating.
-Within the buffet, you will find drinking water from machines, big bowls of salad and dressing, two hot soups (tomato plus one other) with various bread options to dip into the soup, cut raw veggies, pasta, and cookies, and two snack mixes.
+Beyond the circular seating area under the intricate blue neon-lit ceiling, you will find a busy buffet area with high stools and tables and cafe-style seating.
+You will find drinking water from machines within the buffet, big bowls of salad and dressing, two hot soups (tomato plus one other) with various bread options to dip into the soup, cut raw veggies, pasta, and cookies, and two snack mixes.
 There are also plenty of soft and alcoholic drinks and a self-serve Starbucks espresso machine.

 This is a good lounge with very good food, but it can get busy and lacks views from most areas of the lounge.

 3. Virgin Atlantic Clubhouse, Terminal 2